 Behold!
 Here’s the true beauty of a region-based award chart.

 While you might be accustomed to forking over big bucks for a flight that starts from smaller airports, that’s not the case with American miles.
 All that matters is that your origin is part of the same region.
 Even with several connections, it won’t change the price in miles.

-In the eyes of American, flying business class from tiny Peoria (PIA) to Chicago-O’Hare (ORD) to Hong Kong (HKG) is the same as the nonstop flight to the Middle East – both cost 70,000 AAdvantage miles because your journey is still from the continental U.S. to Asia Region 2.
+In the eyes of American, flying business class from tiny Peoria (PIA) to Chicago-O’Hare (ORD) to Hong Kong (HKG) is the same as the nonstop flight to Southeast Asia – both cost 70,000 AAdvantage miles because your journey is still from the continental U.S. to Asia Region 2.
 Even with a longer flight – say, starting from Duluth (DLH), Minnesota to Chicago or even San Francisco (SFO) to Chicago – it will price out the same.
 All that matters is the region.

 And the same principle holds true for your final destination.
 So long as the regions remain the same, the price doesn’t change.
 So you could fly from Peoria to Chicago to Hong Kong and onward to Hanoi (HAN) for the same 70,000-mile rate because your award is still from the U.S. to Asia Region 2 – even with all those connections.

 Thrifty Tip: With more complicated itineraries like these, search for each segment of your trip individually at AA.com to confirm each flight is bookable with miles.
 Once you’ve done that, search for the entire itinerary, with your initial starting point in “From” and final destination in “To.”

 That’s true whether you’re using AA miles to fly American itself, one of its partner airlines, or a mix of the two.
 They’re AAdvantage miles, so American sets the rules for how many you need.